 Fellow-Designed Community Project Application Information

-Graduate students from the humanities and the humanistic social sciences who have been accepted into the Public Humanities Graduate Fellows program are eligible to apply, and applicants are encouraged to enroll in INT 201SP in Spring 2020.
+Public Humanities Graduate Fellows who have completed both program seminars are eligible to apply.
 Fellows will receive a $3,000 stipend for 120 hours of work, and limited additional funding is available to defray materials costs.
-Fellows will also receive three units of academic credit.
-Fellows will receive mentoring from both the community partner and from a UCSB faculty member or the IHC Director.
+Fellows will receive mentoring from both the community partner and from a UCSB faculty member.

 - a project abstract (100 words)